 - How strong the player is on each foot, particularly in the case of wide players.
 This is shown on the Information section of his Overview tab.

 Your scout may also provide you with an estimated cost, which gives you an indication of how much you may need to bid in order to be permitted to start talks with him, along with the wage demands likely to be requested by the player if he is interested.
-If no estimated cost is shown then this is because the scout does not believe the club are likely to want to sell the player to you, and therefore you are unlikely to be able to obtain him.
+If no estimated cost is shown then this is because the scout does not believe the club are likely to want to sell the player to you, and therefore you are unlikely to be able to obtain him at a reasonable price.

-Finally, where relevant, your scout tells you how likely the player is to gain a work permit to play in your club's country.
+Finally, where relevant, your scout will tell you how likely the player is to gain a work permit to play in your club's country.
 For example, if you manage in the UK then you will need work permits for all players from nations outside the EU.
 Players with international caps and those of higher ability or potential are more likely to be granted work permits, either immediately or upon appeal.
 If your scout does not think a work permit will be granted then you may need to look elsewhere or instead send the player on loan to a feeder club where he can avoid work permit regulations and gain an EU passport after a few years.
-You can request a feeder club for this purpose from the Board Meeting section of your club's Boardroom tab.
+You can request a feeder club for this purpose from the Board Meeting section of your club's Boardroom screen.

 Strengths and Weaknesses

 Your scout will also suggest the best role and duty combination for the player.
 However, this is based only on his average ratings in the key attributes required for each role and duty.
-It would be advisable to form your own opinion on a player’s best role and duty by not only looking at his attributes but also considering the preferred moves that he possesses, as shown on his Positions screen, and whether these are beneficial or counterproductive for a particular role.
-You can use the Choosing Player Roles guide for detailed information on each role.
+You should instead form your own opinion of whether a player suits a role and duty by looking at his attributes and also his preferred moves.
+The Roles & Duties guide suggests useful preferred moves for each role, along with the key attributes.

 Inverting the Pyramid - guaranteed to give you a greater tactical knowledge and understanding.